-Associate Professor and Assistant Dean (Projects and Institutional Development) and Executive Director, Centre for International Trade and Economics Laws
+Associate Professor, Executive Director, Centre for International Trade and Economics Laws

 LL.B.
 (MGU),LL.M.
 (Cambridge), LL.M (NYU), LL.M (NUS), Ph.D.
 (NLS B'lore)